 Thanks to the Department of Transportation, there's an emphasis on on-time performance where pilots aren't allowed to delay a flight anymore.
 A Charlotte, North Carolina-based pilot admits that airlines have adjusted flight arrival times so they can have a better record of on-time arrivals by saying a flight takes two hours when it really takes an hour and 45 minutes.Continue to 13 of 15 below.

 When You Really Need to Fasten Your Seat Belt

 Most travelers listen to the pilot when he or she says to keep your seatbelt on, even when the seat belt light is turned off.
 The flight attendants will remind passengers to keep them on, but when the pilot comes on the intercom and asks the flight attendants to sit down, that means you need to listen.

 If You See Something, Say Something

 Landing a plane takes skill.
 Some travelers like to secretly rate pilots on their landing.
 It turns out that when a pilot has a perfect landing, they actually appreciate it when you point it out, according to Joe D'Eon, a pilot at a major airline.

 Wear Sturdy Shoes

-A captain at a major airline -- and my pilot friends -- advise wearing a pair of sturdy shoes when flying.
+A captain at a major airline advises passengers to wear a pair of sturdy shoes when flying.
 God forbid there was an emergency, you wouldn't want to evacuate a plane that might be on fire or standing in mud and weeds wearing a pair of flip-flops.
-Not only do we wear sturdy shoes, but we also count how many rows we are away from the nearest exit row.